lexara-prime-ai/SCRUM_GUIDE_P2/README.md

  - A burndown chart shows the amount of work that has been completed in an epic or sprint, and the total work remaining.

- - Burndown charts are used to predict your team's likelihood of completing their work in the time available.
+ - **Burndown charts are used to predict your team's likelihood of completing their work in the time available.**

+ - **The amount of work that needs to be completed in relation to the amount of time available.**

 ## 3. In case you receive a story in the last day of the sprint to test and you find there are defects, what will you do?